❋

 David Baldacci, novelist

-Ron Charles, formerly book critic at the Washington Post
+Ron Charles, book critic, formerly of the Washington Post

 Dr. Bhamati Viswanathan, Visiting Assistant Professor at Suffolk University Law School